Prospective Math, Science, or Environmental Studies Majors

 If you have met the prerequisite, the following courses are recommended:

-- Environmental Studies: ENVS 160: Introduction to Environmental Studies and one of the following: Bio 141: Investigations in Ecology and Environmental Science; Chem 110: General Chemistry I or Chem 100: Perspectives in Environmental Chemistry; Econ 100: Principles of Economics; Geo 150: Environmental Geology or Geo 170: Climate Science; IA 100: Introduction to International Relations; SOAN 100: Introduction to Sociology or SOAN 110: Introduction to Cultural Anthropology.
+- Environmental Studies: ENVS 160: Introduction to Environmental Studies (this course is offered in both fall and spring, and can be taken either semester) and one of the following: BIO 110: Investigations Biology; CHEM 110: General Chemistry I; ECON 100: Principles of Economics; GEOL 170: Climate Science; IA 100: Introduction to International Relations; SOAN 100: Introduction to Sociology or SOAN 110: Introduction to Cultural Anthropology.

-Most science classes have co-requisite courses, which means that you must register for both lecture and lab sections simultaneously (in fact, WebAdvisor will not allow you to register for one or the other on its own).
-For example, if you are interested in taking General Chemistry, you can register for both Chem 110-01, a lecture section, and Chem 110L-03, a lab section (or any lecture and lab pairing that fits with your schedule).
+Science classes in Chemistry, Geology, and Physics have co-requisite courses, which means that you must register for both lecture and lab sections simultaneously (in fact, WebAdvisor will not allow you to register for one or the other on its own).
+For example, if you are interested in taking General Chemistry, you can register for both CHEM 110-01, a lecture section, and CHEM 110L-03, a lab section (or any lecture and lab pairing that fits with your schedule).